Full moon: Lunar and lunisolar calendars

 Most pre-modern calendars the world over were lunisolar, combining the solar year with the lunation by means of intercalary months.
 The Julian calendar abandoned this method in favour of a purely solar reckoning while conversely the 7th-century Islamic calendar opted for a purely lunar one.

 A continuing lunisolar calendar is the Hebrew calendar.
 Evidence of this is noted in the dates of Passover and Easter in Judaism and Christianity, respectively.
 Passover falls on the full moon on 15 Nisan of the Hebrew calendar.
 The date of the Jewish Rosh Hashana and Sukkot festivals along with all other Jewish holidays are dependent on the dates of the new moons.
+Another continuing lunisolar calendar is the Chinese calendar, which places many of its most important festivals, such as Chinese New Year, the Dragon Boat Festival, and the Mid-Autumn Festival, according to lunisolar dates.

 Intercalary months

 In lunisolar calendars, an intercalary month occurs seven times in the 19 years of the Metonic cycle, or on average every 2.7 years (19/7).
 In the Hebrew calendar this is noted with a periodic extra month of Adar in the early spring.
+The Chinese calendar, by contrast, can place its intercalary month anywhere in the year, and does so based on finding the first month within a thirteen-month winter-solstice-to-winter-solstice period to include no major solar term.

+Meetings arranged to coincide with full moon

+Before the days of good street lighting and car headlights, several organisations arranged their meetings for full moon, so that it would be easier for their members to walk, or ride home.
+Examples include the Lunar Society of Birmingham, several Masonic societies, including Warren Lodge No. 32, USA and Masonic Hall, York, Western Australia, and several New Zealand local authorities, including Awakino, Ohura and Whangarei County Councils and Maori Hill and Wanganui East Borough Councils.